The Helpful Content Update did not create the problem, it held up a mirror

 Why did the Helpful Content Update hit so much ecommerce content?

 A lot of ecommerce content was written to fill a calendar, not to answer a real user need.
 It repeated generic advice, targeted broad keywords with thin pages, and created large clusters of articles that looked active but did little for searchers or the business.
-Search systems got better at recognizing pages that exist mainly to attract clicks without offering a distinct reason to rank.
+Search systems got better at recognising pages that exist mainly to attract clicks without offering a distinct reason to rank.

 Is informational content still worth publishing for ecommerce brands?